This post was originally published Nov. 29, 2013.

 Recipe source: Adapted from "One Souffle at a Time," by Anne Willan (St. Martin's Press; 2013)

-If you would like her original recipe, which calls for chicken, here it is.
-Enjoy your poultry, either way you prefer.
+If you would like her original recipe for Coronation Chicken, which calls for poached chicken cut into full pieces, it is below.
+Enjoy your poultry, whether you’re using chicken or turkey.

 Recipe: Anne Willan’s Original Coronation Chicken Elizabeth